Updates (last updated 04/15/2019)

 - Extracts data (e.g. e-mail communications) not accessible in traditional iTunes backups

-- Identify the passcode on the device;
+- Identify the passcode on the device (when available);

 - Ensure the device stays powered on and is sufficiently charged – DO NOT ALLOW THE DEVICE TO REBOOT;